-Opera and operetta performances in Connecticut and New York include the role of Josephine in the HMS Pinafore, as Mercury in Thespis, Constance in The Sorcerer, Angela in Patience, Edith in Pirates of Penzance, Gretchen in The Red Mill, all for Troupers Light Opera.
+Opera and operetta performances in Connecticut and New York include the role upcoming role of Amiam in the relocated Il Mikado, this version set in Renaissance Milan; Josephine in the HMS Pinafore, as Mercury in Thespis, Constance in The Sorcerer, Angela in Patience, Edith in Pirates of Penzance, Gretchen in The Red Mill, all for Troupers Light Opera.
 She also has appeared as Flora and Annina in La Traviata (LDTS Temple, New York, Bill Schuman Presents); Thisbe in Cenerentola and Micaela in Carmen (Consulate General of Argentina) and, for the Manhattan Opera Repertory Company, as Tatiana in Eugene Onegin, Pamina in Die Zauberflöte, Sandman/Dewfairy in Hansel and Gretel, and Marguerite in Faust.
 As a resident artist with DiCapo Opera, she appeared as Julie in Dangerous Liaisons, Sylviane in The Merry Widow and the premier novice in Suor Angelica.

-Other highlights: a featured spot at the release show for the new CD of the Bret Williams quartet singing Villa Lobos’s “Bachianas Brasileiras No.5” and a performance of the National Anthem for a televised game of the Connecticut Whale of the National Women’s Hockey League.
+Other highlights: an upcoming appearance with the Connecticut Gilbert & Sullivan Society and American Chamber Orchestra; a featured spot at the release show for the new CD of the Bret Williams quartet singing Villa Lobos’s “Bachianas Brasileiras No.5” and a performance of the National Anthem for a televised game of the Connecticut Whale of the National Women’s Hockey League.
 She was the featured vocalist at La Fenice in Venice for Hebrew University’s European conference on “The Song of Songs.”

 Other credits: A solo performances in the Absolute Ensemble’s U.S. premier of Daniel Schnyder’s Casanova and in Robert Cuckson’s “Cantata on Acadian Texts” with the Columbia University Bach Society.
 She has given solo recitals during summer festivals of Forte dei Marmi, Pietrasanta and Camogli, Italy, at the Istituto di Cultura in New York City and has appeared in concerts with the Richard Tucker Foundation at Christ’s and St. Stephen’s Episcopal Church and at recitals for New York University and for Concordia College.